Total Duration – 12 Nights / 13 Days

 - Purchases of personal natures (like mineral water bottles/bottled or canned beverages/chocolates/dry fruits etc)

-- Food to/from the trailhead.
+- Food during the trek.